Graduate Certificate in Project Management

 Expand to read Course content

-- In the first paper, Operations Management, students will develop a broad understanding of the typical business context, processes, concepts, issues and practices in which project management takes place, from both a strategic and operational perspective.
+- In the first paper, Business Operations in Project Management, students will develop a broad understanding of the typical business context, processes, concepts, issues and practices in which project management takes place, from both a strategic and operational perspective.

 - In the second paper, Fundamentals of Project Management, students will develop basic mastery of computer-based tools and techniques for managing projects, and gain hands-on experience of using them in realistic scenarios.